Filiprogrammer/AlphabotSZUCar/docs/WLAN-BLE communication protocol.md

 ### Remove obstacle by position (Packet ID: 0x0B)

-If there are multiple objects on the same position, all of them will be removed.
+If there are multiple objects in the same position, all of them will be removed.

 | Field Name | Field Type | Notes                           |
 |------------|------------|---------------------------------|